anoff/blog/_posts/drafts/2019-01-XY-book-google-schmidt.md

 ![How Google Works, Cover](../../img/assets/book-google/cover.jpg)`TODO: FIX LINK`

-As [promised](../2019-01-15-book-2018-in-books.md) (`TODO: FIX LINK`) my book series will start with two books out of the [FANG](https://en.wikipedia.org/wiki/Facebook,_Apple,_Amazon,_Netflix_and_Google) league.
+As [promised](../2019-01-15-book-2018-in-books.md) (`TODO: FIX LINK`) my book series will start with two books out of the [FAANG](https://en.wikipedia.org/wiki/Facebook,_Apple,_Amazon,_Netflix_and_Google) league.
 The book _How Google works_ covers many aspects of the companies culture.
-The book has lots of management insights - that at the time of reading - were of little interest to me.
+The book has lots of management insights that - at the time of reading - were of little interest to me.
 Therefore I want to briefly highlight a few points about [innovation](#innovation) that I find fascinating and then move to the human factors like [recruiting](#recruiting) and [competence management](#competence-management) that are also covered extensively in the book.

 ## Innovation